What Are Credit Bureaus?

 When a company wants to raise money through the issuance of debt, it must submit its financials and information about those obligations.
 The three major credit rating agencies are Fitch Ratings; Moody’s Investors Service (Moody); S&P Global Plc., which research.
 These ratings can be useful because they provide investors with some insight into how likely it is that an investment will pay off over time—just like personal Loans or mortgages might do if you took out one on your home!

-Looking for know your what are the 3 credit bureaus ?
+Looking to know what are the 3 credit bureaus.